Maayanshani25/valkey-glide-wiki/General-Concepts.md

 For most scenarios, you can update the password without immediate re-authentication.
 However, for cases like IAM authentication where tokens need to be refreshed periodically (e.g., every 12 hours), you can utilize the `immediateAuth`/`immediate_auth` option to re-authenticate immediately.

+In case you want to remove the password from the connection configuration, you can pass `null`/`None` as the password.

 * *Note that the functionality does not rotate the password on the server-side.
 It only updates the client-side password to maintain secure connections.*

 **Benefits:**